emmanuelkech/PizzaSalesDashboard/README.md

 # Pizza Sales Analysis

-## About This Project
 **Data Source:** *Quantum Analytics NG* <br/>
 **Data Visualization Tool:** *Microsoft Power BI* <br/>

 ## Goal
+The goal of this Power BI report was to help the pizza place figure out the revenue generated.
+The report includes interactive visuals and questions to guide the user through the selection process

 ## Business Use Case
-## Data Exploration and Analysis
+The business need for this report was to provide a value-added service to potential customers of a ski agency website.
+By providing personalized recommendations, the website could improve user experience and increase the likelihood of bookings

-Insights Generated:
+## Insights Generated
-1. Total Revenue
+> * Total Revenue
 2. Total Orders
 3. Number of Pizza Category
 4. Total Quantity